 Outlines condense lengthy passages and reading assignments into smaller, more digestible pieces of information.
 Not only do outlines help with text connection, but they are also excellent tools for all kinds of writing tasks.

 3. Learn the Main Idea and Key Concepts

 For younger readers, the main idea is usually in the first sentence of the reading assignment.
 As we become more advanced in our reading ability, the main concepts emerge in the opening paragraphs, or even later in the reading material.

-A firm grasp of the main idea and other key words or concepts is a major factor in proficient reading comprehension.
-It takes practice, academic instruction, and trial-and-error to really tackle this skill.
+A firm grasp of the main idea and other keywords or concepts is a major factor in proficient reading comprehension.
+It takes practice, academic instruction, and trial and error to tackle this skill.
 This is also another example of how writing an outline or other notes may be helpful.